 The signing took place in a sunny courtyard next to the Aurora headquarters of High Noon Entertainment, which produces reality-television shows such as Cake Boss.
 Dozens of film workers watched as a succession of lawmakers took to the podium.
 Senator Linda Newell, who co-sponsored the bill, told a story about how she once drove over a hundred miles while attending a conference in Iowa to visit the cornfield where Field of Dreams was filmed.
 Referring to Colorado's new film incentives package, she quoted the movie's most famous line: "If you build it, they will come."
-"We are rebuilding it," Newell said, "and people will come!"

 Governor John Hickenlooper signs the bill to increase Colorado's film incentives.

 Get the This Week's Top Stories Newsletter

 Every week we collect the latest news, music and arts stories — along with film and food reviews and the best things to do this week — so that you’ll never miss Westword's biggest stories.